LovelaceSquare/lovelacesquare/Codes/O ALS (2)/README.txt

 # OALS

-Orthogonalized Alternating Least Squares for PCA with optional user-supplied loadings.
+Orthogonalized Alternating Least Squares for PCA.
+Scores and loadings are updated in an alternating fashion, and the loadings are orthogonalized at each step to maintain principal component properties.
+If a loading matrix is provided, it serves as the starting guess for refinement.
+Useful for PCA on large data sets where SVD may be impractical.

 ## Inputs
 - `D` (matrix): data matrix.